top of page

 Calitec KP-50 Refrigerant Cycling Split System

-Key Benefits:
+Benefits:

 • The outdoor unit can be positioned out of sight.

-Traditional Mono-Block Systems:
+Traditional Mono-Block Systems

 Older mono-block systems often used refrigerants limited to 55°C, requiring electric heaters to meet the 60°C safety standard.
 These systems also had restrictions on pipe length due to heat loss.

-R290 Mono-Block Systems:
+R290 Mono-Block Systems

 CO₂ Mono-Block Systems